Proven-Paradox/shaper-system/Handbook.md

 Description: An undisciplined but powerful attack.
 Though the damage it deals is significant, it also leaves one open to counterattack.

 #### Riposte
-Auxiliary [Counter]
+Attack
-Action: Minor
+Action: Counter
 Prerequisites: None
 Range: Melee
-Targets: Self
+Targets: 1 enemy
+Trigger: The targeted enemy fails on an attack attempt.
-Cost: 1 MP
+Cost: 2 MP
-Duration: 1 round
-Effect: Until the beginning of your next turn, any time an opponent makes a melee attack against you and fails to hit, you deal one damage to them.
+Damage: x1 (Physical)
+Effect: You attempt an attack against the enemy after they miss.
+Special: You may use your Physical Defense - 10 in place of your Physical Attack when using this Ability.
 Description: Preparing a basic counterattack.
 This could consist of quickly striking foes who miss, setting up a static field around yourself, invoking a divine chant that punishes attackers, parrying blows in a way that depletes your foes’ endurance, and similar ways to counter attack.

 #### Scan